yifanzhang-pro/MEA/README.md

 ## Implementations / Integrations

 - nanoGPT (experimental): https://github.com/karpathy/nanoGPT/pull/672 (code: https://github.com/ry2009/nanoGPT-mea/tree/mea-attn).
-Includes a reference MEA (H≤2) attention backend, a correctness check, and an attention-only benchmark showing the crossover only at very long sequence lengths on an A100.
-- nanoGPT (experimental): https://github.com/karpathy/nanoGPT/pull/672 (code: https://github.com/ry2009/nanoGPT-mea/tree/mea-attn).
 Includes a reference MEA (H≤2) attention backend, a correctness check, and an attention-only benchmark showing the expected scaling and a crossover around ~65k tokens (with tuned chunk size) on an A100.

 ## Mathematical Formulation